Pylons/pyramid/docs/designdefense.rst

 Pyramid Has Too Many Dependencies
 ---------------------------------

 This is true.
-At the time of this writing, the total number of Python package distributions that :app:`Pyramid` depends upon transitively is 15 if you use Python 2.7, or 17 if you use Python 2.5 or 2.6.
+At the time of this writing (Pyramid 1.3), the total number of Python package distributions that :app:`Pyramid` depends upon transitively is if you use Python 3.2 or Python 2.7 is 10.
+If you use Python 2.6, Pyramid will pull in 12 package distributions.
 This is a lot more than zero package distribution dependencies: a metric which various Python microframeworks and Django boast.

-The :mod:`zope.component`, package on which :app:`Pyramid` depends has transitive dependencies on several other packages (:mod:`zope.event`, and :mod:`zope.interface`).  :app:`Pyramid` also has its own direct dependencies, such as :term:`PasteDeploy`, :term:`Chameleon`, :term:`Mako`, :term:`WebOb`, :mod:`zope.deprecation` and some of these in turn have their own transitive dependencies.

-We try not to reinvent too many wheels (at least the ones that don't need reinventing), and this comes at the cost of some number of dependencies.
-However, "number of package distributions" is just not a terribly great metric to measure complexity.
-For example, the :mod:`zope.event` distribution on which :app:`Pyramid` depends has a grand total of four lines of runtime code.

-In the meantime, :app:`Pyramid` has a number of package distribution dependencies comparable to similarly-targeted frameworks such as Pylons 1.X.
-It may be in the future that we shed more dependencies as the result of a port to Python 3 (the less code we need to port, the better).
+However, Pyramid 1.2 relied on 15 packages under Python 2.7 and 17 packages
+under Python 2.6, so we've made progress here.
+A port to Python 3 completed in Pyramid 1.3 helped us shed a good number of dependencies by forcing us to make better packaging decisions.

 In the future, we may also move templating system dependencies out of the core and place them in add-on packages, to be included by developers instead of by the framework.
-This would reduce the number of core dependencies by about five.
+This would reduce the number of core dependencies by about five, leaving us with only five remaining core dependencies.

 Pyramid "Cheats" To Obtain Speed
 --------------------------------